 Once that has been accomplished, you must begin persuading the listener to see things your way.
 A persuasive speaker will captivate the listener, and will influence his or her opinion.

-In a criminal or DUI case, that means your lawyer needs to talk things into working out better for you.
+In a criminal or DUI case, that means your lawyer needs to talk the Judge into going easy, or at least easier on you.

 This is my playground.

 This kind of persuasive speaking defines me, both a person and as a lawyer.
 To me, having these skills in top form is required if you’re going to take people’s money and try and make things better for them in a criminal or DUI case.

 Beyond just having the right skill set, any professional, in any endeavor, needs to continually practice and refine them, and I do.

 If the reader is wondering how I speak, you can get a pretty good idea just by what you’ve been reading, and checking out the more than 1,000 articles I have written and published on my blog.

 It is, I admit, a bit unconventional for this kind of information to show up on a lawyer’s website.
 Yet in the search for a lawyer, things like the lawyer’s voice, and temperament, and how they present information and explain things are precisely those attributes that distinguish one from another.